dtr-org/docs.unit-e.io/reference/rpc/index.rst

    Distributed under the MIT software license, see the accompanying file LICENSE or https://opensource.org/licenses/MIT.

+.. _rpc:

 RPC API Reference
 =================

 This is the reference for the RPC API calls of Unit-e.
-Use `unite-cli` to run the commands.
+Use ``unite-cli`` to run the commands.

 Blockchain